Atedo Peterside: The GoNigeria Initiative

 GoNigeria is a non-profit, non-party movement dedicated to building a new voice for the young people in Nigeria.
 The initiative encourages Nigerian youths to become politically active and to register en-masse to vote in future elections.
 This began with the 2023 General Elections.

-Atedo Peterside was the Convener of this Initiative which was launched by Anap Foundation in early December 2021, when Mr. Peterside featured on an exclusive Arise TV interview on Tuesday, 7 December 2021; in a Question and Answer session with Charles Aniagolu, to explain what the GoNigeria initiative was all about.
+Peterside was the Convener of this Initiative which was launched by Anap Foundation in early December 2021, when he featured on an exclusive Arise TV interview on 7 December 2021; in a Question and Answer session with Charles Aniagolu, to explain the GoNigeria initiative.

 The 18 initial Advocates of the GoNigeria Movement are drawn from all the 6 geopolitical zones (3 from each zone).
 They are: Atedo Peterside (Convener), ‘Yemi Adamolekun, Tomiwa Aladekomo, Osita Chidoka, Dike Chukwumerije, Folarin Falana (Falz), Kashim Ibrahim-Imam, Bishop Matthew Kukah, Hamzat Lawal, Nuruddeen Lemu, Ayisha Osori, Arunma Oteh, Muhammad Ali Pate, Dr. Tony Rapu, HH Muhammad Sanusi II, Dr. Salamatu Hussaini Suleiman, Ibrahim Dahiru Waziri and Aisha Yesufu.

 Alongside the advocates, several well-known celebrities were also instrumental in amplifying the GoNigeria message.
-They include: Mr. Debo Adedayo (Mr. Macaroni), Mo Abudu, Kate Henshaw, Chioma Omeruah (Chigurl), Onyeka Onwenu, Oluwatosin Olaseinde and Bovi Ugboma (Bovi).
+They include: Mr Macaroni, Mo Abudu, Kate Henshaw, Chigul, Onyeka Onwenu, Oluwatosin Olaseinde and Bovi.

 To further boost the reach and impact of the campaign, several youth-targeted competitions were launched, where a cumulative of two million Naira per competition was doled out by Anap Foundation to participants who finished 1st, 2nd or 3rd.
 This began with the GoNigeria Poetry Challenge, where youths aged 18–45 who had their Personal Voters Card (PVCs) were tasked with creating a 30 seconds video encouraging other youths to register, pick up their PVCs and vote in the 2023 General Elections.